 |Emily Moroney, M.S.Ed.
 (Assistant Director) email@example.com

-Emily has been at UMBC since July 2013, serving as Coordinator for Transition Programs in Off-Campus Student Services.
+Emily has been at UMBC since July 2013, and serves as the Assistant Director in Off-Campus Student Services.
 A Cincinnati native, Emily graduated from Wilmington College, Ohio, with Bachelor’s degrees in Psychology, Criminal Justice, and Theatre.
 She received her Master’s degree in Higher Education Administration from the University of Dayton.
 Prior to her arrival at UMBC, Emily worked in New Student Programs at the University of Dayton, and as a First Year Adviser at Miami University.
 Emily is passionate about working with students throughout the various stages of their collegiate journeys, as they explore and embrace endless opportunities here at UMBC and beyond.

 |Paulomi Dholakia, (Coordinator for Transfer Student Success) firstname.lastname@example.org

 Paulomi joined the OCSS staff in January 2016 as Coordinator for Transfer Student Success.
 Born and raised near Baltimore, Paulomi graduated from Towson University with a Bachelors degrees in Biology.
 In 2014, she received her Masters degree from Johns Hopkins University in Biotechnology with a concentration in Biodefense.
 Although coming from a science background, Paulomi found her passion in Student Affairs and began her journey as a Program Management Specialist in Campus Life at Towson University.
 Now at UMBC, Paulomi is dedicated to helping transfer students acclimate to the campus, find their passion, and succeed in their chosen fields.

 |Katie Weir, M.Ed.
 (Coordinator for Commuter Engagement) email@example.com